A yeast infection, also known as candidiasis, is a type of fungal infection. It can cause irritation, itchiness, and discharge.

 Your doctor may also instruct you to use a condom during sex to avoid spreading the infection to your partner.

 Severe yeast infections

 More severe yeast infections may also be treated with a long-course vaginal therapy.
 This typically lasts up to 17 days.
 Your doctor may recommend a cream, ointment, tablet, or suppository medication.

-If these don’t clear up the infection, or it returns within eight weeks, it’s important to let your doctor know.
+If these don’t clear up the infection or it returns within 8 weeks, it’s important to let your doctor know.

 Recurring yeast infections